Creates a control object for nlmixr2(est = "adgh"). The GH estimator

 - workers

-Number of parallel PSOCK/fork workers (default 1 = sequential).
+Number of parallel workers (mirai daemons) for multi-restart (default 1 = sequential).
+Requires the

 rxode2::rxControl()object.
-Created automatically whenNULL.- calcTables, compress, ci, sigdig, sigdigTable, optExpression, sumProd, literalFix
+Created automatically whenNULL.- calcTables, compress, ci, sigdigTable, optExpression, sumProd, literalFix

 Passed to